 The downside is that when bromine is exposed to ultraviolet or UV rays from the sun, it tends to break down and work its way to the surface.
 The result is that the plastic turns a distinctive yellow in color.
 And if the bromine is not cleared away, it will eventually turn brown.

 Other common reasons for the yellowing include stains that have sat on the plastic for a long time.
 A small spill of a beverage, food, or oil that was not fully removed may cause that area of the plastic to turn yellow over time.
 Depending on the color of the plastic itself, the yellowing may be subtle, or it may be obvious.
 This is particularly true with plastic that is white.

 You can help prevent plastics that contain bromine from yellowing if you keep them away from UV rays or out of the sunlight.
 In addition, if you clean away spills from plastics quickly before they have a chance to soak in, you reduce the chances of yelling from occurring.

 How to Whiten Yellowed Plastic

-Whether the cause is from stains, the sun, or something else, there are ways of cleaning plastic to restore its original appearance.
+Whether the cause is from stains, sun damage, or something else, there are ways of how to whiten yellowed plastic and restore its original appearance.
 While there are products that are specifically designed for plastic, there are also household products that can work just the same.

-Clean plastic with bleach: Although quite harsh, bleach is one of the best chemicals to whiten plastics that have been yellowed over time.
-In addition to being quite effective, bleach is also inexpensive and has multiple cleaning uses, The only plastic parts that are cleaned by this method are white in color.
+Although quite harsh, bleach is one of the best chemicals to clean plastic that have been yellowed over time.
+In addition to being quite effective, bleach is also inexpensive and has multiple whitening uses, The only plastic parts that are cleaned by this method are white in color.
 Any other color and the bleach will fade such colors.

-This method is recommended for plastic parts that can be dipped or submerged into a bucket or container.
+This method is recommended for cleaning yellowed plastic parts that can be dipped or submerged into a bucket or container.
 You will need the following.

 - Bleach, preferably chlorine bleach